blaybrigidi/Planned_Hustle_Village/DOCUMENTATION.md

    - ⚠️ Service images not implemented (using placeholders)
    - ⚠️ Image upload functionality missing

-5. **Messaging**
+5. **Email Notifications**
-   - ⚠️ "Message Seller" button exists but not functional
+   - ⚠️ Email notifications for new messages removed (can be re-implemented later)
+   - ⚠️ Requires SMTP configuration and tunnel service (ngrok/cloudflare) for local development

 6. **Email Verification**
    - ⚠️ Email verification flow exists but may need SMTP configuration